 Click Here for answers to FAQs - Student Made

-Auditions will take place in late October or early November.
+Auditions will take place in November.

 STUDENT SELECTION: Students selected for the Challenge Program must exhibit extremely high aptitude in the project focus.

 Challenge students must consistently complete assignments and classroom work, should have high academic achievement and have outstanding work habits.